Common Types of Nursing Home Abuse

 - Squamous cell carcinoma (a dangerous form of cancer that forms in chronic wounds)

 Sadly, these conditions can make elderly individuals even more reliant on their nursing homes.
 As a result, victims of decubitus ulcers often find themselves in a cycle of mistreatment and serious illnesses and injuries.
-At Bottaro Law, not only are we here to help you obtain compensation for medical expenses, pain and suffering, and other losses caused by nursing home negligence, we can also help you find a new, safer nursing home as well.
+At the Bottaro Law Firm, LLC, not only are we here to help you obtain compensation for medical expenses, pain and suffering, and other losses caused by nursing home negligence, we can also help you find a new, safer nursing home as well.

 Contact Our Nursing Home Negligence and Abuse Lawyers

 No one deserves to endure the pain and suffering that come with bedsores.
-If you need help holding a nursing home accountable, the experienced legal team at Bottaro Law Firm wants to fight for you.
+If you need help holding a nursing home accountable, the experienced legal team at the Bottaro Law Firm, LLC wants to fight for you.
 Call (401) 777-7777 or contact us online to schedule a free, no-obligation consultation—24 hours a day, 7 days a week.

 Nursing Home Elopement Lawyers Serving Rhode Island and Massachusetts